Robot-to-Robot Relative Pose Estimation using Humans as Markers: Experimental Analysis

 \subsection{Discussion: Operational Challenges and Practicalities}

-There are a few operational considerations and challenges involved for practical implementations of the proposed pose estimation method.
-We now discuss these aspects and their possible solutions based on our experimental findings. \begin{itemize} \item \textbf{Synchronized cooperation}: A major operational requirement of multi-robot cooperative systems is the ability to register synchronized measurements in a common frame of reference.
-However, it is quite challenging in practice.
-For problems such as ours, an effective solution is to maintain a buffer of time-stamped measurements and register them as a batch using a temporal \textit{sliding window}.
-The follower robots can use such techniques to find their relative poses at regular time intervals.
-However, the challenge remains in finding the instantaneous relative poses, especially when both robots are in motion.
+\textbf{Synchronized cooperation}: A major operational requirement of multi-robot cooperative systems is the ability to register synchronized measurements in a common frame of reference, which can be quite challenging in practice.
+For problems such as ours, an effective solution is to maintain a buffer of time-stamped measurements and register those as a batch using a temporal \textit{sliding window}.
+We effectively used such timestamp-based buffer schedulers~\cite{RosTime} in our implementation with reasonable robustness.
+However, the challenge remains in finding instantaneous relative poses, especially when both robots are in motion.
+Nevertheless, these aspects are independent of the choice of features/key-points for relative pose estimation and more generic requirements to multi-robot cooperative systems.

+\textbf{Trade-off between robustness and efficiency}: It is quite challenging to ensure a fast yet robust performance for visual feature-based body-pose estimation and person ReId on limited computational resources of embedded platforms.
+This trade-off between robustness and efficiency led us to design fast body-pose association and refinement modules.
+These efficient modules enable us to achieve an average end-to-end run-time of $375$-$420$ milliseconds for relative pose estimation on Jetson TX2.
+Note that the proposed person ReId and key-point refinement account for only $195$-$240$ milliseconds (up to nine humans in the scene).
+Hence, faster human body-pose detectors (than OpenPose) can significantly boost the end-to-end run-time of the system.